Glencore’s Ulan Mine Modification 6

 Amended proposal Aboriginal Cultural Heritage:

-The proposal does not assess the cumulative loss of Aboriginal cultural heritage in the Ulan area.
+The proposal does not adequately assess the cumulative loss of Aboriginal cultural heritage in the Ulan area.
 There is extensive evidence of continuous Wiradjuri occupation and enduring spiritual connection to Country.
+The amended RtS provides a more detailed heritage response than the original, acknowledging Wiradjuri spiritual connection and noting agreement from Wellington Valley Wiradjuri Aboriginal Corporation elders.
+However, agreement from one Registered Aboriginal Party does not constitute comprehensive cumulative heritage assessment across the region.

 A significant number of cultural heritage values will be impacted by Mod 6, with far greater losses occurring when combined with Mod 8.
 These cumulative impacts have not been properly identified or assessed.